 One of my pet peeves when reading the newspaper is titles that go something like “Mom of 4 finds cure to cancer”.
 Just because the person has become a mother doesn’t mean that the person she was before has vanished.

 This way French parents are conditioned to leaving their kids with other people.
 Not all the time, of course, I know a lot of parents who work part-time, or take Wednesdays off when the kids are off school, or make all sorts of other adjustments to accommodate their kids.
-But what I mean is that no one here is going to be surprised if you use childcare.
+But what I mean is that no one is generally surprised if as a parent, you require extensive childcare.

 And that’s the big factor.
 With all the mommy-shaming and outside parenting that strangers like to offer, you don’t feel that as much in France if you’ve sent your child off to daycare.
 The State is there to take care of you and your child.

 And just like leaving the kids with the grandparents, it shows French parents that they can leave their kids and somebody else who will manage.
-The baby is going to be put to sleep in her proper outfit, with her proper doudou (favorite toy).
+The baby will sleep in her proper outfit, with her proper doudou (favorite toy).
 The kids will be fine.

-Now, I know that you are saying, for over 50% of French parents who do go away without their children, there’s nearly the same amount who don’t!
+Now, I know that you are saying, for over 50% of French parents who go on holiday without their children, there’s nearly the same amount who don’t!
 So why is this even so significant?
 For me, it really revolves around the stigma of it.
-Even for the parents who don’t have grandparents or other family members who are willing and able to take the kids, they look upon it as something envious for the parents who do.
+Even for the parents who don’t have grandparents or other family members nearby, they look upon it as something envious for the parents who do.
 “How lucky!” is the most common remark, rather than “what, who’s taking care of the kids?!”

-And so with all this, taking a long weekend once in a while, where you don’t have to share your hotel room with a couple of travel cots, does not seem so daunting.
+And so with all this, they are willing to take a long weekend once in a while.
+Not having to share your hotel room with a couple of travel cots, does not seem so daunting, and seems actually fun.
 Emergency numbers on the wall, lots of phone calls and pictures, and it is time for Maman and Papa to relax at the spa and go out on a dinner date.

 So what about you?
 Would you leave your kids with a trusted family member and go off on holiday?
 Is it common where you are from?
 Comment below!